 Although the death penalty is permitted under the Islamic Sharia, it is restricted to cases involving capital crimes and is subject to numerous checks and controls, including the consent by the victim’s family and final approval by the country’s Amir.

 The death penalty on women

 Under the Penal Code, art.
 59, a pregnant woman who gives birth to a live child will have her death sentence commuted to life imprisonment.
 Kuwait has acceded to the Arab Charter on Human Rights, which also prohibits the execution of pregnant women and of of nursing mothers.

 In Kuwait, as of 14 August 2016, there were 36 prisoners, including 6 women, sentenced to death for different crime sas murder, drug traffiking, kidnappin or rape, informed the daily Al-Shahed.
-Three women have been executed in January 2017.
-They were sentenced to death in March 2016.
+Three women have been executed in January 2017 and at least one was sentenced to death during the year.

 On 28 January 2015, Kuwait was reviewed under the Universal Periodic Review of the UN Human Rights Council.
 In its National Report, the Government said that although the death penalty was permitted under the Islamic Sharia, it was restricted to cases involving capital crimes and was subject to numerous checks and controls, including the approval by the country’s Emir.
 The Government informed that, during the period 2007-2013, the death penalty was enforced only in six cases (four cases involving criminal acts of murder, one case involving the smuggling of drugs for purposes of trafficking therein, and one case involving abduction and rape) and, during the same period, the Emir issued three decrees under the terms of which the death sentences passed on 16 persons were commuted to life imprisonment.